CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-shadow.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Balrog specific.
-Demon Fana.
-Playable during your organization phase on The Balrog.
+> > _Balrog specific._ _Demon fana._ Playable during your organization phase on The Balrog.
 Return this card to your hand: when you play another Demon fana card, or, if you choose, during your organization phase. +6 general influence; -2 prowess; -1 body.
 The Balrog gains scout skill and may have followers.
 During your end-of-turn phase, you may take one non-short-event resource or character from your discard pile (show it to your opponent) and shuffle it into your play deck.
 The Balrog may tap to cancel an attack against his company.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【-2/&ndash;1】</div>